Mobile MRI: Should You Rent or Buy?

 ~$6.6 million in annual MRI revenue

-Mobile units may support overflow capacity, satellite sites, or bridge construction periods
+Mobile MRI units may serve as overflow support, satellite expansion, or during construction

 ROI Summary by Volume: Rent vs. Buy Scenarios